mikey-7x/About-Termux/README.md

 http://192.168.1.102:8080

-2. Download the certificate from:
+2. Download the certificate from(download certificate by pasting this link in browser):

 mitmproxy-ca-cert.pem